berkes/ethpres/pres.md

 ### In een notendop:

-* uitkering voor ondernemers bij ziekte, betaald door mede-ondernemers.
+* uitkering voor ondernemers bij ziekte, betaald door mede-ondernemers
-* basisidee: klein, hecht netwerk.
+* basisidee: klein, hecht netwerk

 ## Broodfonds voorwaarden

 * Given you have deposited this month
 * And you have called in sick at least 2629800 seconds ago (one month)
-* And at least half of the participants have acknowledged your sick call.
+* And at least half of the participants have acknowledged your sick call
-* Then you may withdraw at most 22 * your deposit each month until you call in better.
+* Then you may withdraw at most 22 * your deposit each month until you call in better

 ## pragma, contract, init